Skip to content

 Types of workflows in WeWeb

-WeWeb offers three different types of workflows, each with its own scope and purpose:
+WeWeb offers four different types of workflows, each with its own scope and purpose:

 Local workflows